rsnodgrass/hassio-addons/keepalived/README.md

 Once installed, if you go to 'Settings > Network > Configure network interface' in Home Assistant, the IP address for the dynamically created interface that keepalived defined should be listed.

+This is very useful when running a DNS server add-on on the Home Assistant host, such as AdGuard Home or PiHole, as well as a second instance on another server.

 ### Support

 **There is NO support for this add-on.
 Feel free to open a pull request if you want to fix any bugs and help maintain this image.
 Otherwise you are out of luck (for now at least).**